-Again, your child will have a blood sample taken.
+Again, your child will have a blood sample taken (and if your child has agreed to give saliva and nasal fluid samples, these will be taken).
 We will also enquire about any significant medical problems your child has experienced since their last visit.

 Participants in Group 5 of the study only will be assessed for fitness for vaccination and given a dose of COVID-19 vaccine.
-It is anticipated that this will be a full dose of the Pfizer-BioNTech vaccine (Comirnaty 30 micrograms/dose).
+It is anticipated that this will be a full dose of the Pfizer- BioNTech vaccine (Comirnaty 30 micrograms/dose).
 However, if the study team decides that a different vaccine or dose would be more appropriate (for example, a vaccine developed to be more effective against the currently prevailing strain of virus), this may be offered instead.
 If a different vaccine or dose were to be used, we would explain this fully to you and your child, and ask you to sign an updated consent form, before proceeding with vaccination.
-If preferred, your child could still receive the Pfizer-BioNTech vaccine (Comirnaty 30 micrograms/dose).
+If preferred, your child could still receive the Pfizer- BioNTech vaccine (Comirnaty 30 micrograms/dose).
 If national vaccination policy changes for this age group in the meantime, a different vaccination may be offered to keep in line with this.